 Robert Weisenmiller, who served as a California's energy commissioner from 2010 to 2019, said the stimulus package provided a "major down payment on our energy infrastructure."

 "We did a surprisingly large number of projects, about nine major solar projects," he added.
-"No one had every really tried to do that level of permitting.
+"No one had ever really tried to do that level of permitting.
 And many of these projects combined state and federal land in some fashion.
 So it really laid the groundwork for a lot of the future we’re in now."

 The Obama administration credited Recovery Act investments with saving enough energy to power 10,000 homes by 2050 and a 2011 study from the BlueGreen Alliance credited the Recovery Act's clean energy initiatives with "creating or saving nearly a million jobs."

 "In the past, people would say, 'Oh, if you're supporting solar panels, that might be costing us jobs in other parts of the economy,'" said Harvard professor Joseph Aldy.
 "Well now we realize that if we're investing in the installation of solar panels, and in their manufacturing, we're actually creating some jobs."

 "It makes people think twice about what a clean energy transition might look like from a labor standpoint, not just from a reducing carbon dioxide emissions standpoint," Aldy added.

 But like so much of the Obama administration's stimulus package, many clean energy investments largely flew under the radar, like the tax breaks folded into corporate and personal returns, and grants dropped into city coffers for future spending.

 The projects in California that did receive attention were not the shining examples the administration had hoped for.

 The most notable failure was Solyndra, the solar panel manufacturer which received the first loan guarantee from the Recovery Act: $535 million to build their manufacturing facility in the Bay Area city of Fremont and a visit from President Obama to boot.